pvdz/zeparser3/tests/testcases/parser/tests_related_to_bindings/double_const_single_decl.md

 `````
 throws: Parser error!
-  Cannot create lexical binding when the name was already bound
+  Attempted to create a lexical binding for `a` but another binding already existed on the same level

 const a = 1, a = 2
              ^------- error